“”&noscript=1” />

 Itinerary

 Your destination today is the lovely town of Baddeck, in the heart of Cape Breton Island.
 It is the official starting and ending point of the Cabot Trail, the coastal road around the northern tip of the island.
 Completed in 1932, the Cabot Trail is named for the English explorer John Cabot, who first sighted the island in 1497, staking England’s claim in North America.
 Baddeck is ideally situated on the northern shore of 60-mile-long Bras d’Or Lake.
 Alexander Graham Bell maintained his cherished summer home here for 37 years, and the nearby Alexander Graham Bell National Historic Site houses a museum commemorating his work.
-Upon arrival, you can explore the town and its historical properties and shops, or relax at your charming inn.
+Upon arrival, you can explore the town and its historical properties and shops, or relax at your charming inn before enjoying an included dinner onsite.

 Included Meals: Breakfast, Dinner